How does this medication work? What will it do for me?

-Each white, round, biconvex, coated tablet, with a pentagon debossed on one side and "R" on the other side, contains ropinirole 0.25 mg (as ropinirole hydrochloride).
+Each white, round, biconvex, coated tablet with a pentagon debossed on one side and "R" on the other contains 0.25 mg of ropinirole (as ropinirole hydrochloride).
 Nonmedicinal ingredients: colloidal silicon dioxide, croscarmellose sodium, hydroxypropyl methylcellulose, lactose, magnesium stearate, methionine racemic, microcrystalline cellulose, polyethylene glycol, and titanium dioxide.
 This medication does not contain sucrose, tartrazine, or any other azo dyes.

-Each green, round, biconvex, coated tablet, with a pentagon debossed on one side and "R1" on the other side, contains ropinirole 1 mg (as ropinirole hydrochloride).
+Each green, round, biconvex, coated tablet with a pentagon debossed on one side and "R1" on the other contains 1 mg of ropinirole (as ropinirole hydrochloride).
 Nonmedicinal ingredients: colloidal silicon dioxide, croscarmellose sodium, FD&C Blue No. 2 Aluminum Lake, hydroxypropyl methylcellulose, iron oxide yellow, lactose, magnesium stearate, methionine racemic, microcrystalline cellulose, polyethylene glycol, and titanium dioxide.
 This medication does not contain sucrose, tartrazine, or any other azo dyes.

-Each pink, round, biconvex, coated tablet, with a pentagon debossed on one side and "R2" on the other side, contains ropinirole 2 mg (as ropinirole hydrochloride).
+Each pink, round, biconvex, coated tablet with a pentagon debossed on one side and "R2" on the other contains 2 mg of ropinirole (as ropinirole hydrochloride).
 Nonmedicinal ingredients: colloidal silicon dioxide, croscarmellose sodium, FD&C Blue No. 2 Aluminum Lake, FD&C Yellow No. 6 Aluminum Lake, hydroxypropyl methylcellulose, iron oxide red, lactose, magnesium stearate, methionine racemic, microcrystalline cellulose, polyethylene glycol, and titanium dioxide.
 This medication does not contain sucrose, tartrazine, or any other azo dyes.

-Each blue, round, biconvex, coated tablet, with a pentagon debossed on one side and "R5" on the other side, contains ropinirole 5 mg (as ropinirole hydrochloride).
+Each blue, round, biconvex, coated tablet with a pentagon debossed on one side and "R5" on the other contains 5 mg of ropinirole (as ropinirole hydrochloride).
 Nonmedicinal ingredients: colloidal silicon dioxide, croscarmellose sodium, FD&C Blue No. 2 Aluminum Lake, hydroxypropyl methylcellulose, lactose, magnesium stearate, methionine racemic, microcrystalline cellulose, polyethylene glycol, polysorbate 80, and titanium dioxide.
 This medication does not contain sucrose, tartrazine, or any other azo dyes.